Defense in Military “National Security” Cases and Cases Involving Classified Information

 • A court-martial involving classified Rules of Engagement (ROE) for operations in the Middle East.
 This case involved battling the government (MRE 505) over what information could be disclosed or used in the case, dealing with security managers and offices, and closing a portion of the trial.
 Ultimately, the client, who was facing life in prison if convicted, was acquitted of all charges.

 • A military and federal espionage investigation that was international in scope against a senior military officer.
 After defending the client through a lengthy investigation, the espionage allegations, and any related national security claims, were dropped and no court-martial was brought against the client.
-In situations like these, having a skilled court martial lawyer by your side can make a significant difference in the outcome.
+In situations like these, having a skilled court-martial lawyer by your side can make a significant difference in the outcome.

 • A court-martial involving classified stealth assets and technology.
 This case involved battling the government (MRE 505) over what information could be disclosed or used in the case, dealing with security managers and offices, and arriving at a compromise that protected the classified information and avoided closed/classified trial sessions.
 Ultimately, the client, who was facing life in prison if convicted, was acquitted of all charges.